StephenTurley/santa-list/README.md

 4. start dev server: `npm run dev`

-## Backlog
+## Features

-* add a person
+1. add a person
-* save the person to a web service
-* add items for a person Item has a name
+2. add items for a person Item has a name
-* mark item as purchased
+3. mark item as purchased
-* remove item
+4. remove item
-* add URL for item
+5. add URL for item